 There are also libraries that do not have an actual self-service library system but are available to local communities outside the opening hours by other means.

-These include Suomenlinna Library, which Suomenlinna residents can use with their travel cards, and Käpylä Library, whose premises can be used by local associations outside the opening hours.
+Käpylä library's premises can be used by local associations outside the opening hours.